ARUP offers routine and esoteric testing for bleeding and thrombotic disorders.

 Serotonin Release Assay (Heparin Dependent Platelet Antibody), Unfractionated Heparin

-• This is the gold standard test for the diagnosis of heparin-induced thrombocytopenia (HIT).
+- ARUP performs this gold standard test for the diagnosis of heparin-induced thrombocytopenia (HIT) in-house and returns results within 2–4 days.

 ARUP Testing FAQs